 I will not try to summarise the entirety of Secrets.
 It deserves to be read in full by everyone with a serious interest in internet policy.
 Look in particular at what it says, almost as an aside, about s.230 of the Communications Decency Act, 1996.
 Moreover, while there is a bit of good news, there was nevertheless one aspect that conjured disturbing reflections.

 Near the beginning of the text we find an account of a moderator who had to look at a video someone had posted of something horrible being done to a child in a hotel room.
 Ten years later the image still haunts her.
 The issue of the welfare of the people who do the actual moderating is a major theme.

-We are reminded that, ostensibly in the name of free speech, there is a human price that has to be paid in order to provide platforms for what are, in reality, some really sick individuals.
-But it’s not a price that is routinely paid by the golden, wealthy elites who own or have senior positions in the companies that give this stuff an airing.
-Neither is it normally paid by those who campaign so ferociously to defend the status quo.
+We are reminded that, ostensibly in the name of free speech, there is a human price which has to be paid in order to provide platforms for what are, in reality, some really sick individuals.
+But it’s not a price routinely paid by the golden, wealthy elites who own or have senior positions in the companies giving this stuff an airing.
+Neither is it a human price normally paid by those who campaign so ferociously to defend the status quo.
 On the contrary.
 Moderation remains a relatively low-wage, low-status sector, often managed and staffed by women.

 Secrets cites Digital Refuse, by Sarah Roberts in which the author shows us that the same places that are sent the unwanted physical waste of the more affluent world are now also being sent “our” virtual toxins.

 child abuse and pornography, crush porn, animal cruelty, acts of terror, and executions — images so extreme those paid to view them won’t even describe them in words to their loved ones…